 When parents establish child support orders for the first time, they want to know how much.
 If you’re receiving child support, you want to know if it’s going to be enough to make ends meet and provide for your children.
 If you’re paying child support, you want assurances that you’ll be able to make the payments and pay your own expenses.

-Working with a family law attorney on your child support order can ensure your concerns are addressed in a way that makes sense for you.
+Working with a child custody lawyer in Las Vegas on your child support order can ensure your concerns are addressed in a way that makes sense for you.
 Here’s what you should know about how the amount of child support is determined in Nevada.

 Both Parents Must Support the Children

 Both parents have a legal obligation to support their children.
 Even if a parent receives support, the law presumes that they contribute directly to their children’s support.
+Under Nevada law, child support covers a range of needs.
 While the court can take the relative incomes of both parents into account, the court can’t order one parent to provide sole financial responsibility for the children.

 Begin by Looking at Parenting Time